Slow Cooker Pumpkin Soup (With Canned Pumpkin!)

 And since it cooks low & slow with aromatics and spices, the end result is just as rich and flavorful without all the extra fuss.

-The best part is that you may already have many of the ingredients on hand already in your pantry & fridge, so you can make this yummy soup anytime!
+The best part is that it’s a simple dump-and-go slow cooker recipe, and you likely already have many of the ingredients on hand already in your pantry & fridge, so you can make this yummy soup anytime!

 Process & Tips